migramirez2/Harmony-ONE/progress/artem-kolodko.md

 2024-08-01 Thu: created a bot [band-oracle-updater](https://github.com/ArtemKolodko/band-oracle-updater) that trigger [BandOracleReader](https://github.com/ArtemKolodko/band-oracle-reader) contract update.
-Bot will be used in Synthetix and GMX release as part of the oracles system.
+Bot will be used in Synthetix and GMX releases as a part of the oracles system.

 2024-07-31 Wed: replaced all Synthetix to SY in the client; added Harmony logo to the network select.
 Deployed client update: [https://sy.country/](https://sy.country/).